 HS 121.
 History of Western Civilization I. 3 hours credit.
 This course will enable the student to analyze and synthesize facts and concepts from the Paleolithic era through the rise of early modern Nation States.
-Through use of terminology and application of facts and concepts, students will know their and others' past and be able to apply it to the present and future.
+The student will learn about the past and be able to apply this knowledge to the present and future through the use of terminology and application of facts and concepts.

 HS 122.
 History of Western Civilization II.
 3 hours credit.
-This course will enable the student to analyze and synthesize facts and concepts from the rise of early modern Nation-States to the present.
-Through use of terminology and application of facts and concepts, the student will know his/her own and others' past and be able to apply it to the present and future.
+This course will enable the student to analyze and synthesize facts and concepts from the rise of early modern Nation States to the present.
+The student will learn about the past and be able to apply this knowledge to the present and future through the use of terminology and application of facts and concepts.